 Comprehensive Specialized Course

 An opportunity to combine the skincare program with training as a nail technician.
-This saves you from enrolling in multiple courses and spending more time.
+This saves you time from having to enroll in multiple courses.